WDP Part 11: Security Considerations

 }

 }9.
-Security Incident Diagnostics
+Security Incident Diagnostics#

-9.1 Security-Specific Severity
+9.1 Security-Specific Severity#

-Use Critical (C) for security incidents:
+Implementations SHOULD use Critical (C) severity for security incidents:

 {